makersmakingchange/GAME-Checkpoints/index.md

     - label: "Download All Files"
       url: "https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/makersmakingchange/GAME-Checkpoints" # direct link to download the Main branch
 excerpt: "This website hosts all of the resources used to create GAME Checkpoints such as training materials, templates, and materials for centers."
-intro:
-  - excerpt: 'Click the below sections of the resources to be taken to directly download or view them'
 feature_row:
   - image_path: assets/images/500x300.png
     alt: "placeholder image 1"